sj14/calculon/README.md

 # Calculon

-A basic, open-source, cross-platform, and "note-style" Calculator application inspired by [Numi](https://numi.app/).
+A basic, open-source, cross-platform, and "note-style" calculator inspired by [Numi](https://numi.app/).

+> **Warning**
+> The Windows executable does not work yet, please install a Java Runtime and use the Calculon JAR file.

 ![sceenshot](assets/screenshot.png)